-Common Causes of Explosion and Implosions
+Common Causes of Explosions and Implosions

 The most common cause for an explosion in a Schlenk Line apparatus is the buildup of excessive pressure within the system.
-This may occur due to pressure build up as a result of the use of inert gases, the heating a closed system or out-of-control reactions.
-To ensure adequate pressure relief the system must be attached to a bubbler and the lines to reaction vessels must remain open.
+This may occur due to pressure build up because of the use of inert gases, the heating of a closed system, or out-of-control reactions.
+To ensure adequate pressure relief, the system must be attached to a bubbler and the lines to reaction vessels must remain open.

-Implosion hazards are mainly caused by cracked, unsuitable or otherwise damaged glass.
+Implosion hazards are mainly caused by cracked, unsuitable, or otherwise damaged glass.
 Structurally defective or improper (non-laboratory) glassware must never be used in a Schlenk Line apparatus.

-2. Safe Handling and Use
+B. Safe Handling and Use

 - 1. All transfers of pyrophoric materials must be conducted using a cannula under positive pressure. - 2.
-Positive pressure must be maintained at all times when using Schlenk Line apparatus. - 3.
-All reaction vessels should be voided of atmospheric gases and moisture via the vac/fill cycle.
-This process should be repeated a minimum of 3 times. - 4.
+Positive pressure must always be maintained when using Schlenk Line apparatus. - 3.
+All reaction vessels should be voided of atmospheric gases and moisture via the vacuum/fill cycle.
+This process should be repeated a minimum of three times. - 4.
 De-gas and dry all solvents before use with reactive chemicals or materials. - 5.
-Never heat a closed system, always ensure adequate pressure release of the system. - 6.
-Inspect all glass ware and tubing before use to ensure structural integrity. - 7.
-Potentially reactive waste must be treated dropwise with isopropanol before submitting it to Hazardous Waste Management
+Never heat a closed system; always ensure adequate pressure release of the system. - 6.
+Inspect all glassware and tubing before use to ensure structural integrity. - 7.
+Potentially reactive waste must be treated dropwise with isopropanol before submitting it to Hazardous Waste Management.

-G. VACUUM PUMPS AND SYSTEMS
+VACUUM PUMPS AND SYSTEMS

 Most chemical fume hoods and biosafety cabinets are equipped with a connection to the "house-vacuum" system.
 This system creates suction via a large vacuum pump in a mechanical room whose piping extends to laboratories throughout the building.
-These house vacuum pumps are maintained by campus maintenance staff, and it is important the systems not be contaminated with hazardous materials or organisms.
+These house vacuum pumps are maintained by campus Facilities staff, and it is important the systems are not contaminated with hazardous materials or organisms.

 Laboratories that are not connected to a house vacuum system, or that need a stronger vacuum, commonly employ stand-alone vacuum pumps such as rotary vane pumps, turbo pumps, diffusion pumps, and/or cryogenic vacuum pumps.
-These vacuum pumps are maintained by the personnel in each laboratory, and can present serval hazards if not properly handled.
+These vacuum pumps are maintained by the personnel in each laboratory and can present serval hazards if not properly handled.
 It is of the utmost importance to be familiar with the pump-model specific requirements and limitations when using this equipment.
-If in doubt, the supplier should be contacted for additional information and clarification.
-Generally the hazards associated with stand-alone vacuum pumps can be classified into two separate categories; chemical sources and physical sources.
+If in doubt, laboratory personnel should contact the supplier for additional information and clarification.
+Generally, the hazards associated with stand-alone vacuum pumps can be classified into two separate categories; chemical sources and physical sources.

-1. Chemical Hazards
+A. Chemical Hazards

-Chemical reactions involving gases or vapors which under normal conditions pose little risk, but are subject to increased reaction rates or other unexpected reactions when exposed to low or high pressure systems.
-Unexpected chemical reactions can occur when chemicals come into contact with gases or materials that were not originally taken into account when planning the experiment.
+Chemical reactions involving gases or vapors which under normal conditions pose little risk but are subject to increased reaction rates or other unexpected reactions when exposed to low, or high, pressure systems.
+Unexpected chemical reactions can occur when chemicals encounter gases or materials that were not originally taken into account when planning the experiment.